FedeMPouzols/icc_algorithms_children/icc_algorithms_children2.md

     boost::dynamic_pointer_cast<Mantid::DataObjects::PeaksWorkspace>(ws);
 ```

-Outside of algorithms: logging will be hidden?, but you still need to name the output workspaces.
+Outside of algorithms: (some) logging will be hidden?, but you still need to name the output workspaces.

 - In interfaces you can exploit the "hidden" names trick: "__" prefix.